 Direction

-After so much splendour and magnificence, you may be thirsty for a nice stop in the countryside.
+After so much splendour and magnificence, you may be thirsty for a nice place to stop for a bite to eat in the countryside.
 After cycling north-east along the Nymphenburg-Biedersteiner Canal, take a short detour towards the Taxisgarten at Taxisstraße 12.
-Since 1924, you can enjoy relaxed cosiness here in the shade of majestic trees.
-There is a playground for children and probably the best spare ribs in town for a hungry stomach.
-Open in good weather from Monday to Saturday from 12:00 and on Sundays and public holidays from 11:00.
+Since 1924, you can enjoy a relaxed cosiness here in the shade of majestic trees.
+There is a playground for children and probably the best spare ribs in town for hungry stomachs.
+Open Monday to Saturday from 12:00 in good weather and from 11:00 on Sundays and public holidays.

-Strengthened and refreshed, we now continue to the Olympiapark.
+Strengthened and refreshed, you can now continue on to the Olympic Park.

 Olympic Lake

-The Olympic Lake was created with the 1972 Olympic Park and forms an extension of the Nymphenburg-Biedersteiner Canal.
+The Olympic Lake was created with the Olympic Park in 1972 and forms an extension of the Nymphenburg-Biedersteiner Canal.
 The lake has a total area of 8.6 hectares.
 Its widest point measures 200 metres.
 It is only 1.3 metres deep on average.
 It is fed by water from the canal and receives rainwater from the roofs of the Olympic Stadium.
-At the same time, a weir helps to catch the water that falls on sealed surfaces and release it into the canal in a dosed manner.
+At the same time, a weir helps to collect the water that accumulates on sealed surfaces and release it into the canal in a controlled manner.
 This prevents flooding.

-The lake is a stopover for many migratory birds, a popular excursion destination for people and a venue for cultural events.
+The lake is a stopover for many migratory birds and is a popular destination for excursions and cultural events.

-On the promenade below the Olympic Tower, stars and celebrities have immortalised themselves with a handprint, for example the Dalai Lama, Tom Jones, Elton John and Liza Minnelli, Bon Jovi, Metallica, Genesis, Die Toten Hosen, B.B.
+Stars and celebrities have immortalised themselves with a handprint on the promenade below the Olympic Tower, including the Dalai Lama, Tom Jones, Elton John and Liza Minnelli, Bon Jovi, Metallica, Genesis, Die Toten Hosen, B.B.
 King, Aerosmith, Kiss, R.E.M. and The Undertaker.

 Olympiasee